Upstatement/quickshare/README.md

 <link href="//netdna.bootstrapcdn.com/font-awesome/4.0.3/css/font-awesome.css" rel="stylesheet">
 ```

-For other or better ways to include Font-Awesome's stylesheets, check out their [installation guide](http://fortawesome.github.io/Font-Awesome/get-started/).
+For other or better ways to include Font-Awesome's stylesheets, check out their ['Get Started' guide](http://fortawesome.github.io/Font-Awesome/get-started/).

 In terms of QuickShare, the appropriate social media icon will appear if you add a child `<i>` element to your link tag, with the class attribute `qs-icon`.